 A great way that I’ve made money through my blog is with Affiliate Marketing.

 This is when you recommend products or services that you use, like, or trust.
 If someone decides to purchase that product or service, you get a commission.

 For example, I learned a lot from Michelle Schroeder Gardener’s course on how to Make Sense of Affiliate Marketing.
 If you decide to buy that course, I’ll receive a commission.
 I liked the product, used it, it helped me and I think it’ll help others.

-This year, I’ve made around $3,000 from affiliate marketing.
+One year, I made around $13,000 from affiliate marketing.
 Not bad for a side hustle.

 Like blogging and podcasting, making money on YouTube takes a lot of time, patience and dedication.
 In the beginning, you probably won't make much money at all, but over time you can start earning $1,000 or more per month in advertising revenue.

 Check out my interview with vlogger Danie Jay to see how you can use YouTube to earn $10,000 a month!